Skip to main content

 Meta's 2026 Policy Overhaul: What Changed

-Meta has implemented 47 policy updates across Facebook and Instagram advertising in 2026 alone—the most significant revision cycle since the platform's original Special Ad Categories rollout.
+Meta has rolled out a substantial wave of ad policy updates across Facebook and Instagram in 2026, among the more significant revision cycles since the original Special Ad Categories rollout.
 These changes affect every advertiser, from solo dropshippers to enterprise brands spending millions monthly.

 "Meta's 2026 policy cycle marks the transition from reactive enforcement (reviewing ads after complaints) to proactive enforcement (scanning every ad through AI classifiers before the first impression is served).
 The era of 'launch and see what happens' is over."